 Factors affecting the colour result of a natural hair dye

-Different hair structure and chemistry such as acidity levels in your hair effect the resulting colour.
+Different hair structure and chemistry such as acidity levels and porosity levels in your hair affect the resulting colour.
 For example some peoples hair goes coppery more easily than others.
+If your hair is more porous it will absorb more colour and it will be a stronger colour.
 So one particular colour is not the same on everyone.

 Because natural hair dyes are semi-transparent the colour you have underneath is going a show through to some extent.
 For example if your hair is bright red and you apply a brown colour on top of it - some of the red is still going to show through on the first application.
 Or if your hair is white or blonde and you put a dark colour on top of it may not immediately go dark.
 If you have stripes of grey the grey may still be a lighter colour.
 (Also grey hair has a unique structure which renders the colour differently to your none grey hair).
-Colouring your hair 2 or 3 times allowing at least 12 hours between each application will strengthen the colour.
+Repeated application on grey hair will strengthen the colour.

 Can you lighten hair with natural hair dyes?